mafrego/docs-oshwapp/OSHW-BOM-protocol.md

 ## BOM filename

-- The file containing the BOM shall begin with the camelCase project name followed by "-bom".
+- The file containing the BOM shall begin with the project name followed by "-bom".
 - The file extension shall be ".csv".
-- Example: "myOpenSourceProject-bom.csv".
+- Example: "myopensourceproject-bom.csv".
 - Filenames are case sensitive and blank spaces are not allowed.
+- Filenames are recommended to be lower case.

 ## BOM headers